AccessKit/the-intercept/README.md

 This fork of The Intercept is a proof of concept for integrating screen reader accessibility into Unity.
 It currently runs only on WIndows.
 Like the original version of The Intercept, this fork uses Unity 5.3.4f1.
 A prebuilt version of the Rust-based native plugin is included, so you should be able to just open the project in Unity, build, and run.

+Special thanks to [Arnold Loubriat](https://github.com/DataTriny) for doing most of the work on this demo.

 # The Intercept